PHYS3888/Tutorial_DynamicalSystems/README.md

-# Tutorial: Dynamical Systems
+# Dynamical Systems

 In this tutorial we will test our knowledge of dynamical systems using the [Brain Dynamics Toolbox](https://bdtoolbox.org/).
 Some of the material from this tutorial is based on information developed by Stuart Heitmann (the mind behind the Brain Dynamics Toolbox).

-### Setting up
+## Setting Up
-You will first need to download the [Brain Dynamics Toolbox](https://bdtoolbox.org/).
+To complete this tutorial, you will need to download the [Brain Dynamics Toolbox](https://bdtoolbox.org/).
 Go to [the website](https://bdtoolbox.org/), then scroll down and press the 'Subscribe and Download' button.
 You will then receive an email that will provide you with a link to download the software.
-To access the functionality of the Brain Dynamics Toolbox, you will need to tell Matlab where to look.
+To access the functionality of the _Brain Dynamics Toolbox_, you will need to tell Matlab where to look.

-Navigate to the directory in which the Brain Dynamics Toolbox is installed and run:
+Navigate to the directory in which the _Brain Dynamics Toolbox_ is installed and run:
 ```matlab
 % Tell Matlab to look in the current directory:
 addpath(pwd)